for-giobbe/BASE/tutorial_2.md

-**retrive omega values of specific branches in ubiquitous genes clusters**
+**Retrive omega values of specific branches in ubiquitous genes clusters**

 ---

 In this tutorial we will compare through a Likelihood Ratio Test (LRT from now on) a model with a single omega values across all the branch of our phylogeny versus a model in which all the branches have different omegas, for each OG; subsequently we will extract omega (along with dN dS and substitution rate) for specific branches.
-This analysis will focus only on OGs of ubiquitus genes, in which a single copy gene is present for each species.
+This analysis will focus only on orthogroups (OGs from now on) of ubiquitus genes, in which a single copy gene is present for each species.
 After moving to the [example folder](https://github.com/for-giobbe/BASE/tree/master/example) we can quickly revise what's needed to start our analysis:

 * a species tree - in the newick format - which present all the species considered;